3-methylglutaconic aciduria (3MGA)

 These conditions are known as: 3-MGA type I (methylglutaconyl CoA hydratase deficiency), 3-MGA-type II (Barth syndrome), 3-MGA type III (Costeff optic atrophy syndrome), 3-MGA type IV, 3-MGA type V (Dilated cardiomyopathy with ataxia).

 To learn more information about 3-methylglutaconic aciduria, visit Baby's First Test: 3-methylglutaconic aciduria and U.S. National Library of Medicine: 3-methylglutaconic aciduria.
 Please see Medically Prescribed Formula for information about medically prescribed formula and pharmacologic interventions for inborn errors of metabolism.
-Visit Board Certified Metabolic Providers for a listing of medical specialists and clinic contact information.
+Visit Board Certified Metabolic Providers (PDF: 2 pages/204KB) for a listing of medical specialists and clinic contact information.